-Christian Haddad is a researcher at the Austrian Institute for International Affairs (oiip) and a lecturer at the University of Vienna (Dept. of Political Science; Dept. of Science & Technology Studies).
+Christian Haddad is a Senior Researcher at the Austrian Institute for International Affairs and a Lecturer at the University of Vienna (Dept. of Political Science; Dept. of Science & Technology Studies).
 At the oiip he coordinates the research area Global Politics of Innovation.

-Trained in political science and philosophy, Haddad’s overarching focus is at the intersection of critical policy studies and science & technology studies (STS) with a strong interest in social and political theory.
+Haddad’s expertise is at the intersection of critical policy studies and science & technology studies (STS).
+His fields of spectialization include:

 - Doctor of philosophy (Dr.phil.) in Political Science, University of Vienna, 2016, with distinction.
 Dissertation: “The Biopolitics of Innovation: visions and values of research, regulation and experimentation in the making of regenerative stem cell medicine“ (Supervisor: Prof. Ulrike Felt, Dept. of Science & Technology Studies)

 - Diploma degree (Mag. phil.) in Political Science, University of Vienna, 2008, with distinction.